Aldeburgh Festival

 The Aldeburgh Festival of Music and the Arts is an English arts festival devoted mainly to classical music.
-It takes place each June in the Aldeburgh area of Suffolk, centred on Snape Maltings Concert Hall.
+It takes place each June in the town of Aldeburgh, Suffolk and is centred on Snape Maltings Concert Hall.

 History of the Aldeburgh Festival

 The Festival was founded in 1948 by the composer Benjamin Britten, the singer Peter Pears and the librettist/producer Eric Crozier.
 Their work with the English Opera Group (which they had founded with designer John Piper in 1947) frequently took them away from home, and it was while they were on tour in Switzerland with Albert Herring and The Rape of Lucretia in August of that year, that Peter Pears said "Why not make our own Festival?
 A modest Festival with a few concerts given by friends?
 Why not have an Aldeburgh Festival?"
 The English Opera Group would provide a core programme of opera productions, but the vision was soon widened to include readings of poetry, literature, drama, lectures and exhibitions of art.
 The first festival was held from 5–13 June 1948 and used the Aldeburgh Jubilee Hall, a few doors away from Britten's house in Crabbe Street, as its main venue, with performances in other venues such as Aldeburgh's fifteenth-century Church of Saint Peter and Saint Paul.
 It featured a performance of Albert Herring by the English Opera Group; Britten's newly written Saint Nicolas; and performances by Clifford Curzon and the Zorian String Quartet.

 Over the years the festival grew and took in additional venues in nearby Orford, Blythburgh and Framlingham.
-However, the lack of a large venue was holding back the further development of the Festival until one of the largest mid-nineteenth-century maltings in East Anglia, at Snape, a village just outside Aldeburgh, became available.
+However, the lack of a large venue was holding back the further development of the festival until one of the largest mid-nineteenth century maltings in East Anglia, at Snape, a village just outside Aldeburgh, became available.
 Britten, who had lived in Snape in the 1930s, had the vision that the largest of the malthouses could be converted into a Concert Hall.
 Most of the building's original character, such as the distinctive square malthouse roof-vents, was retained.
 The new concert hall was opened by the Queen on 2 June 1967, at the start of the twentieth Aldeburgh Festival.